Chanakya5555/ITAG/README.md

 -   Git LFS is initialized
 -   The repository is cloned.
 -   All large files (e.g., .ITAG files) are downloaded automatically
+-   The repository will be cloned into the current working directory.

 ### 2. Create target table in PostgreSQL